ys-ha/ys-ha/content/authors/admin/_index.md

 highlight_name: true
 ---

+I am a Postdoctoral Associate in the School of Civil and Environmental Engineering at Cornell University, where my research focuses on optimization methods for game-theoretic models in natural-hazard insurance and municipal land-use risk management.

-I am a Postdoctoral Researcher at the National Renewable Energy Laboratory within the Artificial Intelligence, Learning, and Intelligent Systems (ALIS) group.
+Before joining Cornell, I was a Postdoctoral Researcher at the National Renewable Energy Laboratory (NREL) in the Artificial Intelligence, Learning, and Intelligent Systems (ALIS) group, working on advanced stochastic optimization and machine learning for energy systems.
 I earned my Ph.D. in Industrial and Systems Engineering, with a minor in Mathematics, from North Carolina State University.

-My research focuses on developing stochastic optimization algorithms to tackle real-world problems.
-I am particularly interested in bridging theory and practice to design efficient, scalable solutions for decision-making under uncertainty.
+Broadly, my research centers on developing stochastic optimization algorithms for decision-making under uncertainty, with an emphasis on bridging theory and practice to design efficient and scalable methods that can be applied to real-world challenges across engineering and policy domains.
 {style="text-align: justify;"}

 **I am on the job market in 2025-2026.**